-As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
+7.4 As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
 The implementation of management responses should be tracked to ensure they are delivered to agreed timescales.
 The annual self-assessment against the Complaint Handling Code for scrutiny and challenge.
 Directorate Management Teams (DMTs) are provided with Quarterly performance reports on complaints.
 All Ombudsman decisions are given to DMTs.
 The annual complaints report is presented to RCP Scrutiny Committee and Full Cabinet which includes a section for the Ombudsman's annual report and outcomes and the self-assessment (Complaint Handling Code).
-Any cases of severe maladministration are reported to the Cabinet Member and relevant senior managers. -- ---
+Any cases of severe maladministration are reported to the Cabinet Member and relevant senior managers at the time the decision is made.
+The relevant DMT is informed of Complaints Handling Failure Orders at the time they were issued and these are included in quarterly reports to relevant governance bodies. ----- --- --

 7.5 Any themes or trends should be assessed by senior management to identify potential systemic issues, serious risks or policies and procedures that require revision.
 They should also be used to inform staff and contractor training.
-The annual report identifies any themes or trends that need to be addressed and service improvements made accordingly.
+Yes The annual report identifies any themes or trends that need to be addressed and service improvements made accordingly.
 The new case management system now allows trends and themes to be identified at any point which will allow services to respond quicker to any identified systemic issues.
 7.6 Landlords should have a standard objective in relation to complaint handling for all employees that reflects the need to: have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments take collective responsibility for any shortfalls identified through complaints rather than blaming others act within the Professional Standards for engaging with complaints as set by the Chartered Institute of Housing.
-Our good practice states that a complaint should receive one single response even if there are multiple issues covering various service areas.
+Yes Our good practice states that a complaint should receive one single response even if there are multiple issues covering various service areas.
 The triage teams allocate a complaint to a lead responding officer who has responsibility for obtaining information from other services as required and collating everything into a single response.
 This avoids complaints being passed between teams and no clear ownership